PacktPublishing/Jumpstart-Jamstack-Development/README.md

 At the time of writing, latest versions of Gatsby, React, Netlify and Sanity have been used.
 Any future updates for them will be pushed and updated.

+We also provide a PDF file that has color images of the screenshots/diagrams used in this book.
+[Click here to download it](https://static.packt-cdn.com/downloads/9781800203495_ColorImages.pdf).

 ### Related products <Other books you may enjoy>